 2019: Michigan lawmakers pass massive gambling expansion, including online and in-person sports betting, legal casino games and legal online poker.
 Gov. Gretchen Whitmer signs bills into law.
 State’s commercial and tribal casinos are each eligible to apply for sports betting license.

 2020: First retail sportsbook opens in March.
-Online sports betting projected to launch late in the year or early 2021.

 The minimum legal age to wager on sports in Michigan is 21.
 Tribal casinos in the state set their own age limits, with some allowing players as young as 18 or 19.